turingschool/backend-curriculum-site/module4/lessons/es5_vs_es6.md

 ## Independent Practice

 Let's convert some code!
-You'll be working with the code that lives [here]().
-It's current written in ES5.
+You'll be working with the code that lives [here](https://gist.github.com/case-eee/7e87e60fd6b8cadd0a46fc8872017614).
+It's currently written in ES5.
 Fork the gist and work to convert this code into ES6.
+To test your code, run it in your console or using node.

 ## Closing